N-Germek/reading-notes/readingnotes401/class-12.md

 DataFrame.at(), DataFrame.iat(), DataFrame.loc(), DataFrame.iloc() - are all ways to select, pinpoint, and locate specific data.
 DataFrame.dropna() - drops rows with missing data.
 DataFrame.fillna() - fills missing data.
+isna() - gets the boolean mask where the values are nan(not a number).
+DataFrame.apply() applies a user defined functionto the data. concat() - method to concatenate pandas objects together along an axis. merge() enables SQL style join types along a specific axis. sum() -
 ```

 ## Things I want to know more about